 Storage tips

-Once the tea has cooled down, simply keep in an air-tight container in the fridge for a few days.
+Once the tea has cooled down, simply keep it in an airtight container in the fridge for about 2-3 days.
 From there, you can either enjoy leftover tea over ice cubes for a cooling effect or simply warm up on the stove (or even microwave).
-Leftovers should stay pretty good for a few days.
+The leftovers should stay pretty good for a few days.

 FAQ's